DSA-MLOPS/DSAA6000I/README.md

 ## Potential Project Topics:
 Students will work on individual or group projects that involve the development or evaluation of LLMs in a production environment.
 Here are 4 potential project topics:

-* Fine-tuning an existing LLM, such as GPT-2 or BERT, for a specific task or domain.
+* Fine-tuning an existing LLM, such as GPT, for a specific task or domain.
 For example, you could train the LLM to generate product descriptions, analyze customer feedback, or summarize news articles.

 * Developing a small-scale LLM from scratch, perhaps using a pre-existing architecture such as OpenAI's GPT architecture.
 This could be a great opportunity to experiment with different training techniques and see how they affect the quality and performance of the LLM.